awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.SDKs.Interfaces.Mapper.md

 # Object Persistence Interface<a name="Programming.SDKs.Interfaces.Mapper"></a>

 Some AWS SDKs provide an object persistence interface where you do not directly perform data plane operations\.
-Instead, you create objects that represent items in DynamoDB tables and indexes, and interact only with those objects\.
-This allows you to write object\-centric code, rather than database\-centric code\.
+Instead, you create objects that represent items in Amazon DynamoDB tables and indexes, and interact only with those objects\.
+This allows you to write object\-centric code rather than database\-centric code\.

 **Note**
 Object persistence interfaces are available in the AWS SDKs for Java and \.NET\.
 For more information, see [Higher\-Level Programming Interfaces for DynamoDB](HigherLevelInterfaces.md)\.

 The following Java program uses `DynamoDBMapper`, the object persistence interface of the AWS SDK for Java\.
-The `MusicItem` class represents an item the `Music` table\.
+The `MusicItem` class represents an item in the `Music` table\.

 ```
 package com.amazonaws.codesamples;